Longevity Basics

 - Serum Potassium.
 Clinical Methods, NCBI Bookshelf.
 NBK307.

 - Ribeiro, C.D. et al. (2021).
 Dietary Potassium Intake and 20-Year All-Cause Mortality in Older Adults: The Rancho Bernardo Study.
-Journal of the American Heart Association, 10(6), e018739.
+Journal of Nutrition in Gerontology and Geriatrics, 40(1), 46–57.

 - Dmitrieva, N.I. et al. (2023).
 Middle-age high normal serum sodium as a risk factor for accelerated biological aging, chronic diseases, and premature mortality. eBioMedicine, 87, 104404.